taataa/tapspace/docs/glossary/v2/index.md

 A basis defines the coordinate space of coordinates.
 A known basis allows us to represent the geometry in other bases.
 Each affine element provides a basis.

-Alternative names: coordinate system, coordinate space, frame of reference, reference frame
+Alternative names: coordinate system, coordinate space, coordinate basis, frame of reference, reference frame

 ## coordinate transition